ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 3. Working capital “frozen” in warehouses and production.

-The higher the return on assets, the more profit the company brings
+The higher the return on assets, the more profit the company makes

 1. Cash (loans, short-term investments, VAT, etc.).